eschul1149/Seattle-circulation/README.md

 1. File List:
 		A. Filename: README.md
 		Short description: This file, gives details about how to understand dataset.

 		B. Filename: ES-Protocol.zip
 		Short description: This zip file contains the Schulz_Circulation_Data.csv file and the 	Schulz_data_protocol.docx file.
+The data in Schulz_Circulation_Data was normalized by following standard naming conventions.
+The data was all taken from the same city in the same survey so the numbers were not touched in terms of normalization.

 2. Relationship between files, if important:
 This README.md is hyperlinked in the Schulz_data_protocol and can be also viewed on GitHub.